Garry McIntosh: Coaching career

-After hanging up his playing boots, McIntosh went to Tasmania in 2000 to take up the senior coaching position at Tasmanian Statewide League club North Launceston, winning the minor premiership in his debut season, but fell to Clarence in the Grand final.
+After retiring from playing football, McIntosh went to Tasmania in 2000 to take up the senior coaching position at Tasmanian Statewide League club North Launceston, winning the minor premiership in his debut season, but fell to Clarence in the Grand Final.
 The following season, North Launceston joined the North West Football League (NWFL) after the TSL folded, and again made it to the Grand Final, only to again fall at the last hurdle, this time to the Burnie Dockers.

 McIntosh also played 19 games whilst coaching the club (three in the TSL, and another 16 in the NTFL): if these are included, McIntosh played a career total of 355 premiership matches and 407 career senior games.

 McIntosh returned to Norwood in 2002 as senior coach, but in three seasons was unable to replicate the success of his playing days.

 In 2005, he became coach of Payneham Norwood Union Football Club, which at the time was in Division 4 of the South Australian Amateur Football League (SAAFL).
 In his first two seasons, the club won the Division 4 and Division 3 premierships to move into Division 2, and then won back-to-back flags again in 2013 and 2014 to move into Division 1.
 The club made the grand final in Division One in 2015, but was beaten by the Goodwood Saints.
-He also coached the under 15 'A' Team for Payneham Norwood Union in the SANFL Juniors, guiding it to a premiership in 2017 by defeating Kenilworth at Therberton Oval on September 17, but the senior PNU team lost their grand final against Rostrevor Old Collegians the following week.
+He also coached the under 15 'A' Team for Payneham Norwood Union in the SANFL Juniors, guiding it to a premiership in 2017 by defeating Kenilworth at Thebarton Oval on 17 September, but the senior PNU team lost their grand final against Rostrevor Old Collegians the following week.
 McIntosh finally broke through in what would be his final season as senior coach of PNU in 2019, guiding the team to the Division 1 Premiership.

 He also played amateur cricket for Hope Valley Cricket Club from 1980 to 1983, and holds the club record for the most runs in a season with 856.

 In 2021, McIntosh was nominated for induction into the Australian Football Hall of Fame but declined because, according to the Hall of Fame selection chair Richard Goyder, "he did not play the game for personal honours".